Davidcorrigan1/assignment-moviesApp/README.md

 ## Overview.

-The objective of my assignment are the following extentions to the MovieApp
+The objective of my assignment are the following extentions to the MovieApp which will allow me to showcase the React and Material UI skills I have learned in the ICT2 module.

 + A new SignUp and SignIn pages for the user, plus a signout option
 + A new MUST-WATCH page for movies added to a must watch list in the Upcoming Movies page
 + A new Search page which allows the user to search by Genre, Release Year and/or Certification
++ Update to the Movie Details page to now display a scrollable grid of cast members on the movie.
+Each cast card has a 'Movies' button which routes to a page of movies in which taht cast member appears.
++ Adding a new AppearIn Page which displays the movies a specific cast member appears in.
 + Setting All routes except the Homepage as Private, requiring authentication including favorite icon.
 + Adding Authentication using Firebase Auth functionality
 + Adding Firebase storage for user data, like TMDB favorite/must-watch List id and username
 + Using the List functionality in the TMDB api to store favorite and must-watch movies for a logged in user.
 + Pagination on the Homepage, the Upcoming Movies Page and search page
-+ Caching of most API calls, including the variable query api call.
++ Caching of most API calls, including the variable query API call for the search page.